adaminion/harleen/readme.md

 - Changed update_reason form field to show only when action name is 'edit'.
 - Added PlayRepository with find resources.
 - Created lang/en/crud.php to write additional long text within CRUD operation.
+- Use transaction for store, update, and destroy.